colorzhang/autogen-bedrock-claude-streamlit/README.md

 ```

 > [!TIP]
-> Please run this demo on EC2 with approprate permissions
+> Please run this MyAssistant demo on EC2 with appropriate permissions

 > [!CAUTION]
 > Need to configure according environments if you run outside cloud.